 Often consumers and retailers are confused about when and if you’re legally allowed to cancel an online order.

-The seller shouldn’t make cancelling an order unnecessarily difficult.
+The seller shouldn’t make cancelling an online order unnecessarily difficult.
 For example, you shouldn't need to call to get authorisation to return an item.

 Or you shouldn't be told that items can’t be returned unless you’ve got a cancellation code.

 Check the seller's terms and conditions and returns policy, as these will often set out the returns process.
-You have seven working days from the day after you receive the item to cancel your purchase.

-3 Check who pays postage
+5 Check who pays postage

 If the terms and conditions or returns policy doesn't state who pays for returns, the Consumer Contracts Regulations say the retailer must cover the cost of postage.

 Check whether the retailer will arrange to collect the goods or whether it will cover your postage costs.